Does Hubble Tension Signal a Breakdown in FLRW Cosmology?: Discussion

 Throughout it should be kept in mind that FLRW is a working assumption.
-Given the CMB is more or less isotropic, FLRW is well motivated in the early Universe.\footnote{Note that while there exist anomalies ({see \cite{Schwarz:2015cma, Perivolaropoulos:2021jda} for reviews}) we cut out low $\ell$ multipoles, and hence the corresponding anisotropies, in our analysis.} The $4.9 \sigma$-significant result of \cite{Secrest:2020has}, which employs almost 1.5 million quasars primarily at $z>1$ implies that the CMB restframe does not coincide with the restframe of distant QSOs, thus directly undermining the FLRW Universe.
-Similar results were noted earlier, at lower significance for radio galaxies at lower redshifts and for smaller samples \cite{Blake:2002gx, Singal:2011dy, Gibelyou:2012ri, Rubart:2013tx, Tiwari:2015tba, Colin:2017juj, Bengaly:2017slg}.
-Intriguingly, as we explain in appendix \ref{sec:rabbithole}, strong lensing time delay may provide a new way to probe FLRW breakdown.
+Given the CMB is more or less isotropic, FLRW is well motivated in the early Universe.\footnote{Note that while there exist anomalies ({see \cite{Schwarz:2015cma, Perivolaropoulos:2021jda} for reviews}) we cut out low $\ell$ multipoles, and hence the corresponding anisotropies, in our analysis.} The $4.9 \sigma$-significant result of \cite{Secrest:2020has}, which employs almost 1.5 million quasars primarily at $z>1$ implies that the CMB restframe does not coincide with the restframe of distant quasars, thus directly undermining the FLRW Universe.
+Similar results were noted earlier, at lower significance for radio galaxies at lower redshifts and for smaller samples \cite{Blake:2002gx, Singal:2011dy, Gibelyou:2012ri, Rubart:2013tx, Tiwari:2015tba, Colin:2017juj, Bengaly:2017slg, Siewert:2020krp}.
+Intriguingly, as we have explained in section \ref{sec:rabbithole}, strong lensing time delay may provide a new way to probe FLRW breakdown.

 Moreover, deviations from FLRW are expected at smaller scales, where they may impact supernovae \cite{2010MNRAS.401.1409C, Colin:2010ds, Dai:2011xm, Turnbull:2011ty, Appleby:2014kea, Colin:2018ghy, Mohayaee:2020wxf}.
-It is plausible that supernovae below $z \sim 0.15$ are affected by larger than expected bulk flows \cite{Colin:2010ds,Watkins:2008hf, Kashlinsky:2008ut, Feldman:2009es, Mohayaee:2020wxf, Migkas:2021zdo, Rameez:2019wdt, Migkas:2020fza}.
-It is worth noting that SH0ES remove supernovae below $z \sim 0.025$, precisely because of a documented higher $H_0$ \cite{Jha:2006fm}.
+It is plausible that supernovae below $z \sim 0.15$ are affected by larger than expected bulk flows \cite{Colin:2010ds,Watkins:2008hf, Kashlinsky:2008ut, Feldman:2009es, Mohayaee:2020wxf, Migkas:2021zdo, Rameez:2019wdt, Migkas:2020fza}. {Interestingly, \cite{Migkas:2020fza, Migkas:2021zdo} study scaling relations in galaxy clusters for redshifts $z \lesssim 0.3$ and find in line with Figure \ref{H0LiCOW-sky} that $H_0$ varies across the sky within the flat $\Lambda$CDM model.
+However, the lensed quasars are much deeper in redshift, but ultimately may be pointing to the same physics.} It is also worth noting that SH0ES remove supernovae below $z \sim 0.025$, precisely because of a documented higher $H_0$ \cite{Jha:2006fm}.
 However, recent studies show that the higher redshift supernovae are also affected by the local bulk flow as convergence to the CMB frame at such low redshifts cannot be assumed.
 The effect of the bulk flow on the Hubble parameter has already been the subject of a few studies (see {\it e.g.} \cite{Hess:2014yka}).

 Overall, there are enough claims in the literature that $H_0 \sim 73$ km/s/Mpc is a compelling outcome of local $H_0$ measurements and our observation is that this central value may be offset from what any FLRW cosmology can accommodate.
 Different recent studies have already put the validity of FLRW in doubt (see {\it e.g.} \cite{Secrest:2020has} and references therein).
 Here we have argued that Hubble tension could indeed be yet another manifestation of the breakdown of the FLRW model.
 Alternatively, if local $H_0$ values converge lower, but still above $H_0 \sim 70$ km/s/Mpc, then we may be looking at new early Universe physics within FLRW.